 After debt settlement, the negative information can remain on your report for up to seven years.
 It will also be very difficult to add positive information moving forward, as the negative information will make it very hard to obtain any new loans or credit.

 Bankruptcy is generally the last resort for addressing a debt problem.
 When filing bankruptcy you have two different chapters, chapter 7 which discharges most unsecured debts except(most student loans, taxes, child support and alimony) and chapter 13 which restructures your debt and you work out a plan to pay a portion of it back over a 3-5 year period.
 Conducting a means test would determine which bankruptcy you would be able to file based on your states guidelines.
 In either case, bankruptcy may remain on your credit report for 7-10 years making it more difficult to obtain a loan or credit with a low interest rate.

 Keep in mind that there is no one strategy that is perfect for everyone.
+Some debt repayment strategies are better for some than others.
 A Debt Snowball may work perfectly for one person, but another person may be better off filing for bankruptcy.
 You should contact a certified, non-profit credit counselor to go over your financial situation and help you determine the best plan of action to help you get out of debt.
 It’s free, and will help you make the best decision.